Kookaburra Tree

 Once I had my large paper template, I dug through my fabrics, finding a great brown for the tree, as well as a mottled green to represent the ground.
 The reds needed a subtle contrast, and a green needed actual leaf imagery to help give texture to the little leaves.
 On to the pattern.

 This part was a tad complicated.
 Using a fusible webbing, I had to trace the image of the tree.
 The tracing part is not hard, but it is ALL ONE PIECE!
 Hadn’t really thought that one through.
 It was easiest to trace one half, fold the webbing, and cut in two layers.
 If you have ever cut complex paper snowflakes, you can understand my dilemma.
-The darn thing tangles and twist.
-I have to peel off a paper to reveal the sticky backing, and doing so made all the little bits start sticking together.
+The darn thing tangles and twists.
+I had to peel off a paper to reveal the sticky backing, and doing so made all the little bits start sticking together.
 Solution was to lay it down a bit at a time, smoothing it out as I went.

 Now for the red.
 Not difficult, but getting some contrast and making sure to cover the ends of the various branches turned out to be more difficult than expected.
 Thank goodness the shapes are basically blobs, and I could cut and trim as needed.
 And add more blobs, until I felt the coverage was good.
 Clearly diverging from the “pattern” but the joy of these style projects is that patterns are optional!
 I am a bit of a “Pirates of the Caribbean” style person: rules are only guidelines…

 I confess the leaves nearly did me in.
 Not only did I need to cut endless little almond slivers, I had to keep them from sticking to each other.
 And scatter them so they looked right.
 Which meant cutting a great deal more.
 Then, to make things more painful, I had to machine quilt around each and every leaf – I did not applique the pieces down in the traditional sense; I use a fusible web that holds the pieces in place.
-Then I machine to quilt, outlining each individual piece, which secures them and strengthens the quilt.
+Then I machine quilt, outlining each individual piece, which secures them and strengthens the quilt.
 Especially for a baby quilt, which should be used and washed, and shoved in bags, and draped on the floor.
 Those darn leaves felt endless while sitting at the machine, but the result was worth it.

 A Kookaburra is actually a native bird of Australia, and it is sitting in an “old gum tree” in the song.
 The song was written by Marion Sinclair (1896-1988) in 1934.
 She wrote it for a competition run by the Girl Guides Association in Australia (Girl Scouts), to raise money for the purchase of a camping ground.
 While I was never a Girl Scout in my youth, I did attend some camps with friends, so possibly that is where I picked up the ear worm now residing in my head: